-Hourly pay makes biggest leap in 7 years as U.S. caps year of slower hiring
+US adds 156K jobs; unemployment rate ticks up to 4.7 pct.

 The steady rise in restaurant, hotel and retail jobs has also increased the ranks of part-time workers who would prefer full-time work.
 Those industries disproportionately hire part-timers.

-More than 5.6 million people work part time but want full-time work, a big improvement since the recession.
+About 5.6 million people work part time but want full-time work, a big improvement since the recession.
 Yet seven years into the recovery, that figure is still well above pre-recession levels of about 4.4 million.

 Other recent economic data have been more encouraging.
 Consumers and small businesses have become more confident since the election, which could lead to increased spending and hiring.